hello-robot/stretch_tutorials/ros2/writing_nodes.md

 class FilteredJointStateSubscriber(Node):
     """
-    An enhanced ROS2 node that subscribes to joint states and filters for specific joints.
+    An enhanced ROS 2 node that subscribes to joint states and filters for specific joints.
     """

     def __init__(self):